-5.0 NON-FEDERAL SPONSOR
+7.0 NON-FEDERAL SPONSOR

 The USACE Galveston District is responsible for the overall management of the study.
-The NFS for the study and construction is the GLO.
-The GLO has been actively involved throughout the study process has the ability to acquire LERRD for this project, as discussed in Section 13 of this REP. The GLO will not be responsible for operation, maintenance, repair, replacement, and rehabilitation (OMRR&R).
-A separate local sponsor will be sought for certain identified portions of project features to be responsible for OMRR&R. The OMRR&R NFS must have the ability to own the necessary land interests to perform this work, which will require a non-standard Project Partnership Agreement (PPA).
-GLO is actively coordinating with the State of Texas to create NFS who can be responsible for the OMRR&R for each project feature.
-As stated in section 7.2 of the main report "The State of Texas (encompassing its various entities, including the GLO) anticipates issuing a Letter-of-Intent in the near future stating its intent to serve as the non-Federal sponsor, with support from local entities, for future phases of the Coastal Texas Protection and Restoration Plan, pending legislation to be considered in the 2021 Texas legislative session.
-Accordingly, local entities such as counties, cities, levee improvement districts, drainage districts, municipal utility districts, or other special taxing entities may elect to, or be created to, support the State of Texas and the USACE in the implementation of this project."
-The addition of a separate NFS for OMRR&R will require that certain LERRD instruments be assignable to eligible NFS partners or administratively transferred after completion of construction.
+The NFS for the study is the GLO and has been actively involved throughout the study process.
+The GLO will not be responsible for construction, operation, maintenance, repair, replacement, and rehabilitation (OMRR&R).
+A separate local sponsor will be sought for certain identified portions of the project and will be responsible for construction and OMRR&R of the project.
+The OMRR&R NFS must have the ability to own the necessary land interests to perform this work, which will require a non-standard Project Partnership Agreement (PPA).
+Texas legislation will be creating a NFS (state created agency) who will be responsible for the construction and OMRR&R for each project feature.
+As stated in section 7.2 of the main report

+"The State of Texas (encompassing its various entities, including the GLO) has issued a Letterof-Intent stating its intent to serve as the non-Federal sponsor for ER measures, with support from local entities, for future phases of the Coastal Texas Protection and Restoration Plan.
+State legislators approved and signed a bill in the Texas Senate and House with Gov. Greg Abbott signing June 16 to create the Gulf Coast Protection District, which will support the State of Texas and the USACE in the implementation of this project."

+The addition of a separate NFS for construction and OMRR&R will require that certain LERRD instruments be assignable to eligible NFS partners or administratively transferred after completion of construction.
 This may require deviations from the standard estates.